w3c/respec-w3c-auto-publish/README.md

 ### action.yml

-Place this file in ".github/workflows/action.yml" and change things as appropriate for your spec.
+Place this file in ".github/workflows/action.yml" (or some other filename if you'd like) and change things as appropriate for your spec.

 ``` yaml
 name: Node CI